Kannikakr/leedcode_questions/README.md

 For example, The integer 5 is "101" in binary and its complement is "010" which is the integer 2.
 Given an integer n, return its complement.

+### 12. Unique number of Occurrences

+Given an array of integers arr, return true if the number of occurrences of each value in the array is unique or false otherwise.